 So yes, wear shorts.
 You also want to make sure you are wearing comfortable shoes or sandals because you will be walking and on your feet all day long.

 Some sites online say you will be asked to leave if you wear shorts in churches in Italy.
 This is incorrect.
 Some will not allow short shorts, and you must cover your shoulders.
 If your shoulders are not covered, you will have to buy something at the Cathedral that looks kind of like a poncho, so just dress accordingly.

-Here is a picture of a lady who was not covering her shoulders and short shorts and is now wearing a poncho looking cover up.
-To the right is a picture of a men wearing long shorts in a cathedral.
+Here is a picture of a lady who was not covering her shoulders and short shorts and is now wearing a poncho-looking cover-up.
+To the right is a picture of men wearing long shorts in a cathedral.